-These are the questions which every company needs to address to ensure they have complete transparency into the process.
+These are the questions that every company needs to address to ensure they have complete transparency in the process.

-We talked about a couple of ideas in the sections above on how to improve the purchasing process in Quickbooks.
+We talked about a couple of ideas in the sections above on improving the purchasing process in Quickbooks.

-But all this would be useless if you have to then manually create the purchase order in the QuickBooks systems.
+But all this would be useless if you had to create the purchase order in the QuickBook manually.

-The integration with Quickbooks is straight forward, but you should clearly define the use cases for integration and test them to ensure that purchase orders are moving to Quickbooks seamlessly.
+QuickBooks integration is straightforward, but you should clearly define the use cases for integration and test them to ensure that purchase orders are moving to QuickBooks seamlessly.

-For example, In ProcureDesk implementation, we clearly identify all the use cases by working with our customers and then set up a test plan for ensuring successful integration.
+For example, In ProcureDesk implementation, we identify all the use cases by working with our Clients and then set up a test plan for ensuring successful integration.